SummaryRead the full fact sheet

 When you have cooked food and want to cool it:

 - Put hot food into shallow dishes or separate into smaller portions to help cool the food as quickly as possible.

 - Don't put very hot food into the refrigerator.
 Wait until steam has stopped rising from the food before putting it in the fridge.

 Avoid refreezing thawed food

 As a general rule, avoid refreezing thawed food.
-Food that is frozen a second time is likely to have higher levels of food-poisoning bacteria.
-The risk depends on the condition of the food when frozen, and how the food is handled between thawing and refreezing, but raw food should never be refrozen once thawed.
+Food that is frozen a second time is likely to have higher levels of food poisoning bacteria.
+The risk depends on the condition of the food when frozen, and how the food is handled between thawing and refreezing.
+Raw food should never be refrozen once thawed.

 Store raw food separately from cooked food

 Raw food and cooked food should be stored separately in the fridge.
 Bacteria from raw food can contaminate cold cooked food, and the bacteria can multiply to dangerous levels if the food is not cooked thoroughly again.

 Always store raw food in sealed or covered containers at the bottom of the fridge.
 Keep raw foods below cooked foods, to avoid liquid such as meat juices dripping down and contaminating the cooked food.